awsdocs/amazon-dynamodb-developer-guide/doc_source/Streams.Lambda.Tutorial.md

    You should receive a new email message within a few minutes\.

-1. Go to the DynamoDB console and add a few more items to *BarkTable*\.
-You must specify values for the `Username` and `Timestamp` attributes\. \(You should also specify a value for `Message`, even though it is not required\.\) You should receive a new email message for each item you add to *BarkTable*\.
+1. Open the DynamoDB console and add a few more items to `BarkTable`\.
+You must specify values for the `Username` and `Timestamp` attributes\. \(You should also specify a value for `Message`, even though it is not required\.\) You should receive a new email message for each item you add to `BarkTable`\.

-   The Lambda function processes only new items that you add to *BarkTable*\.
+   The Lambda function processes only new items that you add to `BarkTable`\.
 If you update or delete an item in the table, the function does nothing\.

 **Note**
 AWS Lambda writes diagnostic information to Amazon CloudWatch Logs\.
 If you encounter errors with your Lambda function, you can use these diagnostics for troubleshooting purposes\.